Skip to Content

 Other popular substitutions are sherry, mirin (which I think is too sweet) and sake.
 However, my personal recommendation would be gin, especially in dishes with meat or fish.

-I am always disappointed with my stir fries, what am I doing wrong?
+I am always disappointed with my stir-fries.
+What am I doing wrong?

-I suspect that the issue is heat, your wok needs to be fiercely hot, and it needs to be hot all of the time.
-As a result keep that heat turned up, keep the ingredients moving and do not over crowd the wok!
+I suspect that the issue is heat; your wok needs to be fiercely hot, and it needs to be hot all of the time.
+As a result, keep that heat turned up, keep the ingredients moving and do not overcrowd the wok!

-To help you keep on top of this make sure ALL of your ingredients are prepared in advance and sauces measured out.
+To help you keep on top of this, make sure ALL of your ingredients are prepared in advance and sauces measured out.
 You absolutely do not have time to do this when you start cooking.

 An important note for US-based visitors!